svlapich/Admission-committee-Project/SRS.md

 * stand in view mode of list faculty and press button "Edit";
 * show edit form;
 * change data and press button "Save";
+* if the data is entered with a mistake, you can reset by pressing the button "Reset"
 * if data is not correct, show warning "Data is not correct";
 * if data correct, data update in database;
 * if error saving data, output message about error "Error saving data";